Customer-Centered Culture (C3)

 - What are effective ways to win over the non-believers?

-- How can we enjoy, not just survive, our role as Master of Excellence?
+- How can we enjoy and thrive, not just survive, as Master of Excellence?

 We may believe we already know the answers and that they are just common sense.
 Just as the orange we aren’t familiar with may sound like the taste of a tangerine we know and love.
 In both cases, we are likely wrong.
 Remember that we often talk about common sense when referring to someone who doesn’t have it.
 As we work together, we will get to the point where we actually have that common sense.
 When we do, we’ll want to be patient with those not there.
 They will have to go through some version, albeit with less detail, of the same process we will pursue for mastery.
 Only through experiential learning will these answers be revealed.
 The first step will be to become clear about what we don’t know.
 The goal is to know that we know, articulating and modeling the practices so others will follow.

 Rob Lawton first coined C3 in his 1993 book, Creating a Customer-Centered Culture: Leadership in Quality, Innovation & Speed, published by Quality Press.
 He created C3 as a systems approach to organizational transformation.
 C3 is a pragmatic, powerful and unique way to link the Voice of the Customer (VOC) with your organization’s success.
 He broadens and deepens the topic in his 2017 book, Mastering Excellence: A Leader’s Guide to Aligning Strategy, Culture, Customer Experience and Measures of Success.

 Our Voice of the Customer Methodology, C3, starts with the assumption that rapid cultural transformation becomes possible only when a new set of beliefs is adopted.
 The transformation is then sustained by using new measures of excellence.
 Our C3 Voice of the Customer tools help you deploy and support the new culture.